JorgeMag96/dark-souls-death-counter/README.md

 - Bloodborne
 - Elden Ring

-**Note:** You'll need to [adjust the screenshot region](https://github.com/JorgeMag96/dark-souls-death-counter/blob/3b7c24c49c60ab40fec533045e7e38b7e0be4afb/main.py#L59) depending on the game and resolution of your monitor.
+**Note:** You'll need to [adjust the pyautogui.screenshot region parameter](https://github.com/JorgeMag96/dark-souls-death-counter/blob/3b7c24c49c60ab40fec533045e7e38b7e0be4afb/main.py#L59) depending on the game and resolution of your monitor.
 <br> I will add game/resolution profiles in the future to make this step easier.

 ## You'll need: